MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Create a managed instance

-Now Contoso admins can provision a SQL Managed Instance:
+Now the Contoso admins can provision a SQL Managed Instance:

-1. Because the managed instance serves a business application, deploy the managed instance in the company's primary region (`East US 2`).
-Add the managed instance to the `ContosoRG` resource group.
+1. Because the managed instance serves a business application, they deploy the managed instance in the company's primary region (`East US 2`).
+They add the managed instance to the `ContosoRG` resource group.
-1. Select a pricing tier, size compute, and storage for the instance.
+1. They select a pricing tier, size compute, and storage for the instance.
 Learn more about [SQL Managed Instance pricing](https://azure.microsoft.com/pricing/details/sql-database/managed).

     ![Screenshot that shows the SQL Managed Instance pane.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-create.png)